rhdemo/2021-shiptracker/README.md

     -p 5432:5432 postgres:10.5

 ```
-=== Deployed as JAR
+### Deployed as JAR

-Quarkus will try to connect to a database name 'ship' running on : `jdbc:postgresql://postgresql/ship`
+Quarkus will try to connect to a database named 'ship' running on : `jdbc:postgresql://postgresql/ship`

 This can be overidden with a ENV VAR with the key : `QUARKUS_DATASOURCE_JDBC_URL`